Billy Pearce

-Billy Pearce (born 1 February 1951) is an English performer, comedian, actor and entertainer, who appeared regular on UK television in the 1980s and 1990s, in which Pearce has been described as a "supreme entertainer".
+Billy Pearce (born 1 February 1951) is an English performer, comedian, actor and entertainer, who appeared regularly on UK television in the 1980s and 1990s, in which Pearce has been described as a "supreme entertainer".
 He particularly loves performing at the Alhambra Theatre in Bradford, where he consistently breaks box office records.

 Early life

 Pearce was born in Leeds in 1951.
 His father was a pianist and his mother Jean was a respected dance teacher, notably teaching a young Malandra Burrows to perform.
 He took up ballet as a child, developing a penchant for performing after appearing in amateur productions for Leeds Thespians and operatic companies.
 Despite this, Pearce had aspirations to be an engineer originally.
 This changed after he had a serious motorbike accident, which altered his outlook on life.
 He has explained, "From then on I couldn't settle and I did lots of different jobs.
 I'd never been out of Leeds and the surgeon who operated on me let me stay at his place on an island in the Adriatic.
 I was the only British person on the island.
 All those things changed my life and I couldn't settle after that.
 I certainly couldn't go back to working in an engineering factory day after day [...]
 I didn't know what I wanted to do.
 I just drifted."
 He moved to Iceland for a period, worked on fish docks, was a dresser for Yorkshire Television and a stage hand at Leeds Grand.
 Pearce, who had always loved entertaining people, then found employment as a redcoat for the British holiday camp Butlins in 1970, with a friend who had attended his mother's dancing school; together they formed a musical double act, known as the Stewart Brothers.
 Stanley Joseph of Leeds City Varieties was impressed by the act and got them a booking playing alternate nights at a cabaret club in Barnsley and the Fiesta club in Sheffield.
 Pearce then went solo and set his sights on becoming a club-filler.